alexstandiford/easy-age-verifier/readme.txt

 * Improved the verifier cookie regex to match Moz standards, thus vastly improving cross-browser support
 * Improved script and style version tagging to prevent future caching issues

+= 2.1.3 =
+* Added logic that stops the verifier from popping up for bots
+* Fixed a bug that stopped FYT content from displaying on the dashboard
+* Implemented a caching system that improves load times on the dashboard

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.3 =
-* Fixed issue that caused verifier to not display on some browsers
+* Improved support with Google & SEO